truthcoin/www.truthcoin.info/_posts/2017-01-11-wise-contracts.md

 ![wise-info](/images/wise-infographic.png)

-Since the entire point of a contract, is that the signers can trust it to be enforced, this "dumbness" causes problems.
-We will need a way to prevent smart contracts from "dumbing" each other down.
+Since the entire point of a contract, is that the signers expect it to be enforced, this "dumbness" phenomenon ruins the who 'smart contracts' idea.

+We need a way to prevent smart contracts from "dumbing" each other down.

 ## Enforcing Cooperation

 Sidechains provide most of the solution, as sidechains are firewalled from each other.
-Sidechains filter out messages that don't belong to their chain.
-And yet, they can use the same value-token and share the same economic network.
-In this way, we can allow chains to be added or subtracted as we like.
+Sidechains filter out messages that don't belong to their chain, while sharing the same value-token and economic network.
+In this way, we can add or subtract chains as we like, allowing new messages (ie, new 'smart contracts').

 But the technical firewall does not necessarily prohibit *harmful interactions* among chains, at the "macro-chain" level.